ycm-core/YouCompleteMe/README.md

 This option controls the maximum number of diagnostics shown to the user when errors or warnings are detected in the file.
-This option is only relevant if you are using the semantic completion engine and have installed the version of the Syntastic plugin that supports YCM.
+This option is only relevant if you are using the C-family semantic completion engine.

 Default: `30`